facontidavide/Bonxai/README.md

 #include "bonxai/bonxai.hpp"
 ```

-To create a VoxelGrid, where each cell contains an integer value and has size 0.05.
+To create a VoxelGrid, where each cell contains an integer value and has a size of 0.05.

 ```c++
 double voxel_resolution = 0.05;